The cheapest house insurance – is the cover really as good as the price?

 Why Choose AA Insurance?

-Thanks for voting us New Zealand's Most Trusted General Insurance provider for nine years running.
+Thanks for voting us New Zealand's Most Trusted General Insurance provider for ten years running.
 Earning your trust is one thing.
 But keeping it is everything.

 We put our customers' needs first and pride ourselves on working with them to eliminate stress and uncertainty.